Adventure Science Center

-Tim and Faith’s girls, Gracie, Maggie, and Audrey McGraw, recommended this store to us—it’s a kid’s dream come to life: there are toys crammed in every nook and cranny of this shop.
-You will find no big-brand toys in here—it’s been there forever, full of costumes, books, and wooden toys.
-Reese Witherspoon used to go there with her grandparents.
-GP's kids could have spent an entire day in there and would get excited at the very mention of the word, “Phillip’s.”
+Tim McGraw and Faith Hill’s girls, Gracie, Maggie, and Audrey McGraw, recommended this store to us—it’s a kid’s dream come to life: There are toys crammed in every nook and cranny of this shop.
+You will find no big-brand toys here—it’s been here forever, full of costumes, books, and wooden toys.
+Reese Witherspoon used to come here with her grandparents.
+GP's kids could have spent an entire day in this shop and would get excited at the very mention of the word “Phillip’s.”

 4027 Hillsboro Rd., Green Hills

 The people at Snap are incredibly nice and helpful and they seem to have all the lines little ones like best: They carry Tea Collection, Bonpoint, Ella Moss, and Splendid, plus the displays on bright white lockers are really sweet.

 This is a big hit with kids: It's a huge playroom with soft, cushy floors and walls and an enormous “tree house” that kids can climb and crawl through.
 There’s a dollhouse and train cars that kids can ride, and a section for babies, too.
 We were amazed by the cleanliness of the place and found the staff really helpful.
 On Sundays, you can rent the entire tree house out for a birthday party.